NocWriter/idgen/README.md

 ## The Secure-random generator

 Perhaps the most appealing (and the centric part of this library) is the `SecureRandomIdGenerator` generator.
-It is considered as the most reliable way to generate unique identifiers (numbers of otherwise) and any given length and any given alphabet.
+It is considered as the most reliable way to generate unique identifiers (numbers of otherwise) at any given length and with any given alphabet.

 By default, it is configured to generate tokens of 24 characters long with an alphabet containing all digits and all